MathCancer/PhysiCell/documentation/Quickstart.md

    ...             /usr/local/bin/g++-11@ -> ../Cellar/gcc/11.1.0_1/bin/g++-11
 ```

-Set the following environment variable in your Terminal's shell, e.g., in the bash shell:
+Set the following environment variables in your Terminal's shell, e.g., in the bash or zsh shell:
 ```
 $ export PHYSICELL_CPP=/usr/local/bin/g++-11
+$ export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:./addons/libRoadrunner/roadrunner/lib
 ```
-and the Makefile will use it.
-You should permanently set this in your environment (assuming you're using the bash shell):
+You should permanently set these in your environment: for the bash shell:
 ```
 $ echo export PHYSICELL_CPP=g++-11 >> ~/.bash_profile
+$ export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:./addons/libRoadrunner/roadrunner/lib >> ~/.bash_profile
 ```
-or, if your Mac Terminal is using the zsh shell:
+or the zsh shell:
 ```
 $ echo export PHYSICELL_CPP=g++-11 >> ~/.zshenv
+$ export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:./addons/libRoadrunner/roadrunner/lib >> ~/.zshenv
 ```

 ### Linux

-If you're a Linux user, you probably already have or know how to install/use a proper g++ environment for
+If you're a Linux user, you should already have an OpenMP-enabled g++.
-building PhysiCell.
-If not, please reach out to the PhysiCell community.
+But you will need to append the libRoadrunner relative path to your `LD_LIBRARY_PATH` (similar to the instructions for macOS) if you plan to use that for intracellular ODE models.

 <hr> <!---------------------------------------------->